mobiusteapot/UnityEditor-GameViewFullscreen/Readme.md

 3. Select **Add package from git URL...**
 4. Paste the URL of this repository.

-Once installed, press **F12** during Play mode to toggle fullscreen on the Game View.
+Once installed, go to "Tools/FullScreenGameViewEnabled" to toggle if the full screen view should be used on play.

-## Support

-For issues or suggestions, please open an issue in the repository.
+You can press **F11** at any time to toggle the fullscreen view.